FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 <!-- PRIMARY -->

-- Deepen delete functionality to delete fully even the children
+- Cleanup the delete functionality to delete fully even the children
+- Cleanup the console...
+Remaining chuncks need to be sent to email.
-- Report error messages to troubleshooting email eg sms services interruptions
+- Report error messages to troubleshooting email eg sms services interruptions , good thing that they have been pulled together.
 - Remind admin to topup via sms when balance response is low.
-- Limit character length in forms especially name unit code etc
-- Apply the fancy error message where needed.
 - Spread admin dashboard styling to tutor dashboard.
-- The only way to rectify the back btn dilemma is ensuring the forms do not appear in route history
+- Rectify the back btn dilemma by ensuring the forms do not appear in route history.
 - Find a better way of not going to youtube uploader without lesson or resource name s3 uploader doesnt care as it generates its own random name.
 - Test youtube refresh token acquisition by inversing if logic.
+- Cleanup the console.
 <!-- SECONDARY -->

 - Simplifying or separating the form CRUD logic.